 The TNO sensor reveals concentrations of crystalline silica dust and that in itself can help create awareness.
 “But that’s only part of it.
 We have to put the data we have collected to good use.
 Our work doesn’t end because we’ve made the problem visible – we also want to help the sector solve the problem.
 It’s in any case good to see that companies recognise it and want to move towards a healthier working environment,” says Le Feber.

 The portable sensor is the size of a small shoebox.
 “But we’re working on miniaturising the sensor into a wearable.
 We expect to have a wearable prototype in 2022.

 In addition, we’re continuing to improve the interpretation of the recorded data and the feedback we can give users.
 Key challenges include linking exposure data to activities – what causes exposure and where should you therefore intervene – and making the invisible visible – how do the concentrations of dust and crystalline silica vary across the building site and over time,” Le Feber explains.
 “Once this tool has been refined and a wearable version is available, we definitely intend to use it,” adds Jan Heite.

 The portable crystalline silica sensor complements TNO’s ideas about the Virtual Occupational Hygiene Assistant or VOHA.
 We are convinced that continuous monitoring of exposure data offers opportunities for proactive management and targeted prevention.

 Want to know more about our crystalline silica sensor or cooperate with TNO on its development?

-Contact Maaike le Feber
+Send an e-mail to Drs.
+Maaike le Feber